annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Tools

 For developers and designers there are various tools available at the command line.
-This allows you, for example, to start a web server, generate a static website and automate routine tasks.
+This allows you, for example, to start a web server and generate a static website.
 The available commands depend on extensions installed.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php` to show available commands.

 ### Built-in web server